 Overview of the program

-1. Learn new methods and core concepts that benefit future career and research interests.
+- Learning new methods and core concepts to advance future career and research interests.

 BPRI provided interdisciplinary research experience to a graduate student from Southern Illinois University Edwardsville.